DMacMakes/dmacdocs/content/en/torrens/ise102/week6/index.md

 The relationships between the jobs are very important: what do they need, and what do they provide?

 It's the job of `main()` to give out, receive back and pass along data to the next level of functions.

-What input needs the cash amount to display it, and the slots screen will need to know about cash as well

-Notice  what input do these medium jobs need, and what do they produce?
-Each job should probably take some input from the job before it, and output its own.
-A chain that leads from start to finish.
+What input do these medium jobs need, and what do they produce?

+---

 ## Bullet points, Pseudocode, Code.